 LLP (Limited Liability Partnerships)

-But if we are to consider the three major forms of business organisations, it would include sole proprietorship, corporations, and partnerships.
+But if we are to consider the three major forms of business organizations, it would include sole proprietorship, corporations, and partnerships.

-Sole proprietorship of a company suggests that the complete ownership of that organisation lies with a single person.
-This is one of the primary forms of business organisations where an individual not only owns the company wholly but also manages it single-handedly.
-Here, the business organisation and the owner are a single entity.
+The sole proprietorship of a company suggests that the complete ownership of that organization lies with a single person.
+This is one of the primary forms of business organizations where an individual not only owns the company wholly but also manages it single-handedly.
+Here, the business organization and the owner are a single entity.

-A sole proprietorship is among the simplest forms of business organisations, which is why it has minimal or no registration formalities.
-This is the ideal form of organisation for small or medium scale businesses.
-The biggest advantage of these business organisations is that the owner gets to access the entire incentive.
+A sole proprietorship is among the simplest forms of business organization, which is why it has minimal or no registration formalities.
+This is the ideal form of organization for small or medium-scale businesses.
+The biggest advantage of these business organizations is that the owner gets to access the entire incentive.
 He is not liable to share the profits with anyone else.
-However, a huge amount of personal liability can be seen as a setback in these business organisations.
+However, a huge amount of personal liability can be seen as a setback in these business organizations.

 National Green Tribunal